Allen-piexl/AdvCheck/README.md

 Here, we give VGG19 trained under CIFAR-10 as a example.

-# How to train a perfect moddel
+# How to train a perfect model
   ```python
  python cifar_model.py
   ```